alexbluo/jsfbla21/README.md

 - [ ] List nearby places on map marker select
 - [ ] Refactor into smart and dumb components
+  - could always do better
 - [ ] React concurrent for handling input fields that query on input (search and distance)
+  - turns out this was not needed for optimization
 - [ ] Machine learning using user behavior when entering typos like Google search "did you mean"
   - definitely not enough time or data to get this done, but fun idea
 - [x] Fulltext search for filter and map pages